mneuhaus/ros3-wall-e/docs/conventions.md

 - Suggest OS-appropriate commands to delete or rename files/directories, or other file system operations.
 - If your code changes add new dependencies, suggest the command to install them.
 - Etc.

+## Firmware Language Conventions

+- Firmware source files written in C MUST remain as C. Do not convert C files to C++.